 - Sugar - While Tamagoyaki isn't a dessert, sugar is used extensively in Japanese cuisine to soften salt's sharp taste and accentuate the umami in a dish.
 If you don't have evaporated cane sugar, regular granulated sugar or even a touch of honey will work.
 Some people like to use mirin to add the sweetness, but the egg doesn't get hot enough to evaporate all of the alcohol, so I don't recommend using mirin.

 - Soy Sauce - Adding soy sauce to Tamagoyaki tends to discolor it, so many people only use salt to season it.
 I like the boost in umami that soy sauce provides, so my solution is to use Usukuchi soy sauce.
 This light-colored soy sauce seasons the Tamagoyaki without darkening its vibrant yellow hue.
 If usukuchi isn't available, you can use regular soy sauce, but just know that your rolled omelette will be a shade darker.
 For a gluten-free alternative, Tamari works well too.

-- Salt - Unlike Western omelettes which are eaten immediately, Tamagoyaki is often packed into bento boxes and taken to lunch, which is why it’s important to ensure that it is well seasoned.
-This not only helps to preserve the egg, but it also makes it an Okazu (savory side dish) that goes well with plain rice.
+- Salt - Unlike Western omelettes, which are eaten immediately, Tamagoyaki is often packed into bento boxes and taken to lunch.
+This is why ensuring your tamago is well-seasoned is important.
+This helps preserve the egg and turns it into Okazu (a savory side dish) that goes well with plain rice.